-Constitution Template
+Constitution

+Article I: Ahmadiyya Muslim Students’ Association

-Article I: Name of Organization 1.1 The official name of the organization will be 1.2 The may be referred to by the acronym .
+1.1 The official name of the organization will be Ahmadiyya Muslim Students’ Association at the University of Toronto Scarborough.

+1.2 The Ahmadiyya Muslim Students’ Association may be referred to by the acronym AMSA UTSC.

 Article II: Purpose

-2.1 The purpose of will be to .
+2.1 The purpose of Ahmadiyya Muslim Students’ Association will be to foster a generally deeper knowledge and understanding on Islam, the Ahmadiyya sect of the religion and it’s varying inherent components, such as its Holy Book- the Holy Qur’an.
+The overall goal is to develop a level of positivity towards the daily practicing Muslims, who study and go about their affairs in the midst of the diverse UofT student population.
+Furthermore, the group looks to establish a perception, among the faculty and students at UofT as well as the general public, the model of a peace loving people and community.

-2.2 The will enhance the educational, recreational, social, or cultural environment of the University of Toronto Scarborough by .
+2.2 The Ahmadiyya Muslim Students’ Association will enhance the educational, recreational, social, or cultural environment of the University of Toronto Scarborough by spreading the message of ‘Love for All, Hatred for None’- the true Islamic motto through exhibitions, workshops, conferences and seminars.

-2.3 The fundamentally serves a non-profit function within the University of Toronto Scarborough, and will not engage in activities that are essentially commercial in nature.
+2.3 The Ahmadiyya Muslim Students’ Association fundamentally serves a non-profit function within the University of Toronto Scarborough, and will not engage in activities that are essentially commercial in nature.

-2.4 The operates as an independent entity working within the University of Toronto Scarborough community subject to the values and policies of the University.
+2.4 The Ahmadiyya Muslim Students’ Association operates as an independent entity working within the University of Toronto Scarborough community subject to the values and policies of the University.

 Article III: Membership

-3.1 Membership in is open to all students, staff, faculty and alumni of the University of Toronto Scarborough.
+3.1 Membership in Ahmadiyya Muslim Students’ Association is open to all students, staff, faculty and alumni of the University of Toronto Scarborough.

-3.2 The term of membership for the will be from September 1 – August 31 each year.
+3.2 The term of membership for the Ahmadiyya Muslim Students’ Association will be from September 1 – August 31 each year.

-3.3 Each member shall be afforded the following rights through membership in :
+3.3 Each member shall be afforded the following rights through membership in Ahmadiyya Muslim Students’ Association:

 3.3.1 The right to participate and vote in group elections and meetings;